microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/02-multi-session-Hostpools.md

 1. Host Pools are created and Session Hosts are showing available
 2. Users are assigned to the HostPool's appropriate app group
 3. Able to show the Host Pool settings configured.
-4. VMs are joined to AAD
+4. VMs are joined to Azure AD DS
 5.	users can sign in to the VM.
 6. Notepad++ is installed on all VMs within the pooled Hostpool and can be accessed via RemoteApp